 Colocolic intussusceptions involve only the colon.
 They are classified as either colocolic or sigmoidorectal intussusceptions.

-Mortality is determined by the patient's overall medical condition and the presence of any comorbidities that may influence the patients surgical risk.
+Mortality is determined by the patient's overall medical condition and the presence of any comorbidities that may influence the patient's surgical risk.
 If large bowel obstruction is treated early, the outcome is generally good.
-Mortality rates are increased in patients who have developed bowel ischemia or perforation.
+Mortality is higher in patients who have developed bowel ischemia or perforation.
 After surgical decompression, the prognosis is determined by the underlying disease.
-In general, overall mortality rates for large bowel obstructions are 20%, which increases to 40% if there is colonic perforation.
+In general, overall mortality for LBO is 20%, which increases to 40% if there is colonic perforation.

-The mortality rate for acute colonic pseudo-obstruction is 15% with early care; mortality increases to 36% if colonic ischemia or perforation develops.
+Mortality for ACPO is 15% with early care; it increases to 36% if colonic ischemia or perforation develops.

 Obtain the patient's history of bowel movements, flatus, obstipation (ie, no gas or bowel movement), and associated symptoms.
 Attempt to distinguish complete bowel obstruction from partial obstruction, which is associated with passage of some gas or stool.
 Also inquire about the patient's current and past history in an attempt to determine the most likely cause.